 Tapioca Balls are typically tasteless before any flavor is added, but they will take on the flavor of what you mix them with.
 If they are stored in brown sugar syrup, they will taste sweet.
 Because of their ability to absorb flavors, they are a great addition to smoothies, milk teas, and fruit teas, such as passion fruit and lychee tea, tiger milk black tea, and green tea-based drinks.

 While they don’t add a lot of flavor to bubble teas, they do add texture.
 These chewy tapioca pearls are a snack in themselves.
 They are high in calories and carbohydrates and may leave you feeling satiated.
+Here are a few of my favorite quick-cooking tapioca pearls available online:

 How Many Boba Balls Are in a Tea?